alexhsamuel/pytime/writeup.md

   The point of standards is that everyone should use them, despite personal preference.
 This makes life easier for everyone.

+- Use UTC for formatted timestamps in APIs.

+  Formatting a time as "2017-11-26T11:30:00-05:00" is like formatting the number 12 as "17-5".
+The UTC offset does not specify a time zone, and is not sufficient to equip the time with unambiguous localized date operations.

 - Use time zone- and locale-aware times in UIs.